shift8nix/nagios_plugins/README.md

 Performs checks for both administrative and operational state in same service.

+Tested so far on Cisco, Mikrotik and Linux x86.

 In basic form return only current states.
 Response:

 *OK: Int:8   State:UP UP |  admin=1 oper=1*